ambrook3/dc_sql/lessons/sql/sql.md

 Setup
 -----

 1. Mac OS X and Linux come pre-installed with sqlite3.
-For Windows, download the [sqlite program](http://files.software-carpentry.org/sqlite3.exe) and put it in the data/portal_mammals directory.
+For Windows, download the [sqlite program](http://files.software-carpentry.org/sqlite3.exe) and put it in the data directory.

 \[ Optional steps 2 & 3 for using the Firefox plugin rather than sqlite from the shell \]